chunlinxuizz/PolymerTC/README.md

 ## Software requirements
 ### OS Requirements
-These codes are supported for *Windos* and *Linux*, and have been tested on
+These codes are expected to be supported for *Windows* and *Linux*, and have been tested on
 + Linux x86_64

 ### Software Package Dependencies